- Activity Level: high

 The Shiba Inu should weigh between 20-30 pounds and stand between 13 and 16 inches at the withers.

-A Social Media and MEME phenomenon, the Dogecoin is quickly becoming recognized as a widespread form of CryptoCurrency.
+Based on the famous “Doge”, which is a Shiba Inu-themed social media and meme phenomenon, the Dogecoin is quickly becoming recognized as a widespread form of CryptoCurrency.